 Nowhere else on earth is there anything like the Everglades in Florida, and Fall is the perfect time of year to visit.
-This is the time of year when south Florida is transitioning from the wet season to dry, which means fewer showers and lower temperatures and humidity.
+This is the time of year when South Florida is transitioning from the wet season to dry, which means fewer showers and lower temperatures and humidity.

 This is a great time for birdwatchers and nature lovers.
-As some migratory birds of southwest Florida depart, others migrate into the Glades for the winter, and there are always full-time residents to be seen like bald eagles, cormorants and anhingas, and ospreys.
+As some migratory birds of southwest Florida depart, others migrate into the Glades for the winter, and there are always full-time residents to be seen like bald eagles, cormorants anhingas, and ospreys.

 To spot the critters that the Everglades is famous for — alligators and manatees — take a guided airboat tour.
 This is a great time of year for one of the Everglades’ most popular activities.